gsopas/George-Sopasis/README.md

 - ☁️ Building Azure & AWS projects with Terraform, Python, and Docker
 - 🧬 Learning to combine cloud automation with genomics data analysis
 - ☕ Functioning at 90% caffeine and curiosity
-- 🌀Pretending not have used LLMs for writing the above
+- 🌀Pretending not to have used LLMs for writing the above